When to plant Amaranth in Atchison County, KS

 Atchison County, Kansas is in USDA Hardiness Zone 6a.
 The average last spring frost is April 17 and first fall frost is October 21.

-Atchison County County sits in USDA Zone 6a.
+Atchison County sits in USDA Zone 6a.
 Amaranth grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Amaranth grow in Atchison County County's climate?
+Can Amaranth grow in Atchison County's climate?

 Your Atchison County Garden Planner — Free